Yuqi-Niu/Bystander-Detection/README.md

 - Several models exceed GitHub's 50MB file size limit.
 To access the full code and models, please download them via the links provided in the feature and net folders.
 - Our paper includes four datasets.
 The images in Dataset1 and Dataset2b are sourced from publicly available datasets or platforms where data can be collected.
 We provide the complete set of images for these two datasets.
 You can download them using the links in the Dataset folder.
 - Dataset2a and Dataset3 consist of real user photos from social media.
-In accordance with the Ethics Review Committee guidelines of our institute, these datasets are not publicly available.
+In accordance with the Ethics Review Committee guidelines of our institute, the images in these datasets are not publicly available.
 If you require access, please contact us to request information on how to build these datasets.

 ## Contributing